inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

 [W] Original id from a challenge must start with the community acronym, followed by ':'.

-[W] Original id from a challenge must start with the benchmarking event original id, followed by '_', and then the challenge label.
+[W] Original id from a challenge must start with the benchmarking event original id, followed by '_', and then should be followed by the challenge label.

 * The challenge label is derived using next rules, by their precedence: